pwtnew32/assignment_bigc/README.md

 This workflow apply Apache Airflow by running on Docker.
 1. If your PC or Vm Instance have not installed docker, Install docker as this link : https://docs.docker.com/engine/install/  <br />
 as your system engine.
 If you have already installed docker, skip this step to next step<br />
-2. I have build my custom airflow image and create things as below :
+2. I have built my custom airflow image and create things as below :
    - Directory for project directory
    - ```Dockerfile``` to build custom image
      ```